smokyjazzjam/smokyjazzjam/jam_tunes.md

-# Starter List of Tunes To Be Played At Scheduled Jam Session
+# Jam Session Tunes
+- Below is a partial list of tunes to be played a eacg jam
 - Keys listed are in Concert Pitch

 ## October 2, 2025: